National identity card (Bangladesh): Smart National Identity Card

 The National Identity Registration Wing (NIDW) of the Bangladesh Election Commission introduced the Smart National Identity Card in October 2016.
 This card has an integrated circuit embedded in it, and it is also known as a "chip-based card" or "smart NID card" in Bangladesh.
-It is a pocket-sized plastic card, almost the size of a credit card, with the embedded integrated circuit storing all the data.
+It is a pocket-sized plastic card, almost the size of a credit card, with an embedded integrated circuit storing all the data.
 To maintain the security of the smart card, twenty-five international certifications and standards have been ensured.
-Since they are machine-readable cards, the smart cards have additional safety measures to prevent forgery.
-The cardholders currently receive twenty-two different types of services including banking, electronic Tax Identification Number 63(e-TIN), driving license, passport, etc.
+Since they are machine-readable cards, smart cards have additional safety measures to prevent forgery.